reblevins/vue-youtube-search/README.md

 # vue-youtube-search

 This app was created using the `npm create vue@latest` command which generates a Vue 3/Vite boilerplate app.
+Everything in `src/App.vue` and `src/components/TableRow.vue` was written by me.
+The rest was created by the Vue cli.

 ## Project Setup